John Jansen

 Nørgaard et al. (2021) P-PINI: a new inversion method for sediment burial dating.

-Human migration via the Jordan Rift Valley
+Human migration via the Jordan Valley

 Nov 2020Our new study of a wetland that existed during MIS 5 in the rift valley includes these Levallois flakes with a minimum depositional age of 74 ± 7 ka.
 We argue that humans used the oasis as a stepping-stone across the desert on their way out of Africa.
 This study forms part of the PhD research of Mahmoud Abbas; see Al-Saqarat et al. (2021).